rancher/fleet-docs/docs/ref-crds.md

 #### ClusterGroup

-ClusterGroup is stored selector to target a group of clusters.
+ClusterGroup is a re-usable selector to target a group of clusters.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |